Jecielrb/Sunrise-Sunlight/README.md

 Step 4
 - The application should be running now, and API is available to test.
 The API runs on localhost on server port 8080 (https://localhost:8080)
-- Ways to test API is by running it on your local browser or a preferred API platform (eg. Postman)
+- Ways to test API is by running it on your local web browser (eg. Google, Firefox) or a preferred API platform (eg. Postman)

 Step 5
 -The endpoints for the api are as follows (ensure parameters latitude and longitude are input)